intentee/paddler.intentee.com/content/docs/getting-started/installation.md

 Paddler is designed specifically to account for the LLM-unique requirements.
 It uses llama.cpp as the inference engine and comes with its own llama.cpp server implementation and a built-in slot management for easy setup.

-## There will be a note in this paragraph
+## There will be a note in this paragraph vey long, very

 Serving LLM inference utilizes continuous batching algorithms and slot-based management, which makes typical load balancing techniques like round robin and least connections ineffective.